ToastmastersLee/Docs/NDP100/UserManual/Q-NEX Networked Digital Podium NDP100 User Manual-v3.md

 **Paring Instructions**:

 Please note that the microphones are pre-configured before shipping.
-Unless necessary, there is no need to repair them.
+Unless necessary, there is no need to reconfigure them.

 1. To pair the handheld microphone, simply point it directly at the longest antenna on the right side of the NDP100, which is dedicated to UHF wireless communication.